Experienced Business Analyst Interview Questions and Answers

 Functional Testing

-• Integration testing: Tests the interaction between various System components.
+• Integration Testing: Tests the interaction between various system components to ensure seamless data and process flow.

 Non-Functional Testing

-• Usability testing: Evaluates user interface and experience.
+• Usability Testing: Evaluates user interface design, accessibility, and overall user experience for ease of use.

-• Smoke testing: Determines if the build is stable enough for further testing.
+• Smoke Testing: Determines whether the application build is stable enough to proceed with further, detailed testing.

 27. How is the 100 Points Method used for prioritizing the Product backlog?